 Outside the house are acres of beautiful gardens, each an individually themed display.
 Explore the Italian Garden with its three symmetrical pools and classic statuary, the glass-roofed conservatory that grows tropical plants and orchids year-round, and the 15-acre Azalea Garden for just a taste of the estate’s botanical beauty.

 Next, step out of America’s biggest home and into America’s most-visited winery, a destination that welcomes hundreds of thousands of visitors each year.
-Take time to tour the cellars, fermentation room and corking area, and then taste samples of Biltmore wine.
+Take time to tour the cellars, fermentation room and corking area, and then taste samples of Biltmore wine (a complimentary tasting is included with admission).
 Or ask about the Red Wine and Chocolate Tasting that's offered daily.